 Upon expiration by non-renewal or termination of the employment agreement for any reason by either party, Mr. Edrick will be entitled to receive payment of (1) base salary through the "Completion Date" (as defined below); (2) any unused vacation and paid time off accrued through the "Completion Date;" and (3) any employee benefits that Mr. Edrick is entitled to upon the cessation of his employment with the Company, in accordance with the terms of plans or programs then in effect.
-"Completion Date" means the earliest of (1) the second anniversary of July 25, 2006; (2) if Mr. Edrick's employment is terminated because of his death, the date of death; (3) if Mr. Edrick's employment is terminated for "Cause" or due to disability, the effective date notice provided by the Company; (4) if Mr. Edrick's employment is terminated without "Cause," the 60th day following written notice provided by the Company; or (5) if Mr. Edrick's employment is terminated for "Good Reason," the 60th day following written notice provided by Mr. Edrick.
+"Completion Date" means the earliest of (1) the second anniversary of July 25, 2006; (2) if Mr. Edrick's employment is terminated because of his death, the date of death; (3) if Mr. Edrick's employment is terminated for "Cause" or due to disability, the effective date notice provided by the Company; (4) if Mr. Edrick's employment is terminated for "Good Reason" or for no "Good Reason," the 60th day following written notice provided by Mr. Edrick.